Home · Property Management · Renting Out a New Build

 03

-Your builder is required to hand over warranty documentation for every appliance, fixture and major system in the home.
-This is the part of handover landlords most often skip, and it costs them later when something fails and the warranty has lapsed because nobody registered it.
+Your builder has to hand over warranty documentation for every appliance, fixture and major system in the home.
+This is the part of handover landlords most often skip, and it costs them later when something fails and the warranty's lapsed because nobody registered it.

-Walk through this with your builder on the day.
-Do not accept a vague promise that documentation will be emailed later.
-Get the paperwork in your hands, check that everything is accounted for, and confirm in writing what is missing.
+Walk through it with your builder on the day.
+Don't accept a vague promise that the paperwork will be emailed later.
+Get it in your hands, check everything's there, and put anything missing in writing.

 Electrical safety certificate

-Issued by your builder's licensed electrician.
-Required for new connections under WA electrical regulations and should be provided to you.
-Keep it on file permanently.
+From your builder's licensed electrician.
+Required for new connections.
+Keep it on file forever.

 Trade commissioning certificates

-Air conditioning, hot water system, gas, plumbing and any other commissioned systems.
-Each trade should provide a commissioning certificate confirming the system was installed and tested correctly.
+Aircon, hot water, gas, plumbing.
+Each trade should give you a certificate confirming the system was installed and tested.

 Appliance warranties

-Oven, cooktop, rangehood, dishwasher, microwave, ceiling fans.
-Most manufacturers require online registration within 30 to 90 days of installation to activate the full warranty period.
-Do not assume installation alone activates the warranty.
+Oven, cooktop, rangehood, dishwasher, microwave, fans.
+Most need registering online within 30 to 90 days to activate.

 Hot water system